-CIE is home to a highly regarded international journal.
-Published by Wiley and owned by Yale University, the Journal of Industrial Ecology is a peer-reviewed, online, multidisciplinary, bimonthly publication on industry and the environment that is aimed at both researchers and practitioners in academe, industry, government, and advocacy organizations.
-It is edited in partnership with Tsinghua University in Beijing, China, and the Norwegian University of Science and Technology in Trondheim, Norway.
-The Journal of Industrial Ecology is indexed in Science Citation Index Expanded and Scopus, and it is the official journal of the International Society for Industrial Ecology.
-See www.wileyonlinelibrary.com/journal/jie.
+CIE has been home to a highly regarded international journal.
+Published by Wiley, the Journal of Industrial Ecology is a peer-reviewed, online, multidisciplinary, bimonthly publication on industry and the environment that is aimed at both researchers and practitioners in academe, industry, government, and advocacy organizations.
+Now owned by the International Society for Industrial Ecology, the Journal of Industrial Ecology is indexed in Science Citation Index Expanded and Scopus.
+See https://wileyonlinelibrary.com/journal/jie.